 Arrangements to achieve this standard: Discussion points / comments RAG Rating a.
 Demonstrates awareness of where statutory duty exists to report, such as FGM, Prevent, modern slavery and criminal exploitation. b.
 Types of abuse reflected in organisations policy or local practice guidance. c.
-Organisation can demonstrate that it takes steps to prevent abuse and neglect taking place.
-Evidence to support RAG rating (how do you know?)
-Example: training offered and taken up, local safeguarding strategy or pol prevention, activity within QSGs. icy on Additional Action to ensure improvement by whom Progress or date completed
+Organisation can demonstrate that it takes steps to prevent abuse and neglect taking Evidence to support RAG rating (how do you know?)
+1 place.
+Example: training offered and taken up, local safeguarding strategy or polyprevention, activity within QSGs. icy on Additional Action to ensure improvement by whom Progress or date completed supervision and an appraisal. b.
+All staff has regular reviews of their safeguarding practice to ensure competence

-SECTION B: THE ORGANISATION'S RESPONSIBILITIES TOWARDS ADULTS AT RISK ARE CLEAR FOR ALL STAFF AND FOR COMMISSIONED SERVICES
+SECTION B: THE ORGANISATION'S RESPONSIBILITIES S TOWARDS ADULTS AT RISK ARE CLEAR FOR ALL STAFF AND FOR COMMISSIONED SERVICES